Join ALZpath at Clinical Trials on Alzheimer’s Disease (CTAD) Dec. 1-4 in San Diego

 From those delivering care to those seeking it.

-How is ALZpathDx (available from Neurocode) used in Alzheimer’s disease diagnosis?
+How are ALZpath antibody-powered assays used in Alzheimer’s disease diagnosis?

-ALZpathDx may serve as a diagnostic tool for Alzheimer’s disease, particularly in individuals who are experiencing cognitive changes.
+ALZpath antibody-powered assays may be used to aid in the diagnosis of Alzheimer’s disease in individuals who are experiencing cognitive changes.
 Elevated levels of pTau217 in the blood may indicate the presence of Alzheimer’s disease pathology.
-While a definitive diagnosis of Alzheimer’s disease often requires a combination of clinical assessments, cognitive tests, imaging studies, and sometimes cerebrospinal fluid (CSF) analysis, measuring pTau217 levels in the blood could potentially serve as a complementary tool for diagnosing Alzheimer’s disease specific pathology.
-ALZpathDx may aid in differentiating Alzheimer’s disease from other types of dementia or cognitive disorders.
-By assessing pTau217 levels alongside other biomarkers and clinical data, healthcare providers may be better equipped to accurately diagnose Alzheimer’s disease pathology.
+While a definitive diagnosis of Alzheimer’s disease requires a combination of clinical assessments including cognitive testing, measuring pTau217 levels in the blood is emerging as a key tool for diagnosing Alzheimer’s disease-specific pathology in many patients.
+These assays may also aid in differentiating Alzheimer’s disease from other types of cognitive disorders [12].

-Can ALZpathDx indicate the stage or severity of AD?
+Can ALZpath antibody-powered assays indicate the stage or severity of AD?

-Does kidney disease interfere with the results?
+Does kidney disease interfere with pTau217 results?

 What codes will I need to use and what reimbursement will I receive?